Neural net modeling of equilibria in NSTX-U: Eqnet

 \Cref{fig:eqnet_pred} shows some representative results for NN flux surface predictions (forward-mode) taken from the test dataset.
 Also depicted are the x-points, magnetic axis, and control segments used in computing the upper and lower gap.
-The 4 samples shown represent different categories of equilibrium shapes produced from a limited equilibrium during rampup, upper-single null (USN) diverted during rampup, lower single-null (LSN) during flattop, and a LSN during loss-of-control from a shot that terminated early.
-The limited and LSN-flattop equilibria are nearly exact and indistinguishable by eye at this scale.
-These are the 2 most common shapes in the dataset.
-One can notice some small differences in the boundary for the USN and loss-of-control sample.
-This suggests, that for these less-represented samples, there is room for improvement either by obtaining more experimental data in the future or supplementing with synthetic equilibria.
-These samples also tended to occur during highly dynamic periods of the plasma evolution, for example, this USN was produced accidentally during a limited-diverted transition and is accompanied by vertical oscillations.
+The 4 samples shown represent different categories of equilibrium shapes such as limited plasma produced during rampup, lower single-null (LSN) during flattop, upper single-null (USN) during flattop, and a LSN from a disrupting plasma.
+In the first three cases the flux surfaces are mostly indistinguishable by eye at this scale.
+One does observe errors in the disruption sample.
+Since this type of event is off-normal it is less well-represented in the training data.
+This suggests that for less-represented samples or shapes that have not yet been explored on NSTX-U (e.g. negative triangularity), there is room for future improvement by obtaining more experimental data or supplementing with synthetic data.

 A regression test of shaping parameters is shown in \cref{fig:regression} for the control-oriented NNs.
-We observe that the reconstruction mode outperforms the forward mode slightly in all variables as measured by the $R^2$ coefficient. ($R^2=1$ is perfect prediction) A possible explanation is that the reconstruction mode has significantly more NN inputs to learn from, including highly localized information from the diagnostics.
-The hardest variables to predict are the outer midplane radius and current centroid position with $R^2$ values 0.936/0.979 and 0.936/0.971.
-As another quantitative measure of accuracy we note the root-mean-square error (RMSE) for the lower x-point is (forward/reconstruction) $R_{x,lo}=6.6/5.6\si{mm}, \; Z_{x,lo}=8.4/7.5\si{mm}$ and for the current centroid $Z_{curr}=1.4/0.9\si{cm}, R_{curr}=1.1/0.9\si{cm}$.
-The median error is roughly 50\% the RMSE in all cases.
-While the large majority of samples lie close to the regression line, it is true that some scattered samples have larger deviations of multiple cm.
+We observe that the reconstruction mode outperforms the forward mode slightly in most variables as measured by the $R^2$ coefficient. ($R^2=1$ is perfect prediction) A possible explanation is that the reconstruction mode has significantly more NN inputs to learn from, including highly localized information from the diagnostics.
+The hardest variables to predict are the outer midplane radius and current centroid position with $R^2$ values 0.820/0.929 and 0.861/0.943 respectively.
+As another quantitative measure of accuracy we report absolute prediction error values at the 50th (median) and 90th percentile levels in \cref{table:percentiles}.
+For most geometric features the median errors are generally only a few mm, and the 90th percentile errors are about 1cm.